sbryngelson/academic-website-template/_pages/software.md

 * No-slip boundaries (e.g., vessel walls) imposed via a weak-formulation of the velocity-force equations

 These features ensure that RBC3D simulations are efficient.
-Parallel communication (MPI) enables large simulations.
-For example, many cells to be simulated simultaneously in a model vascular network.
+Parallel communication (MPI) enables large simulations, such as many cells flowing in a model vascular network.
 </div>